Skip to main content

 • Standard: Snapshot copies taken more than 1 per day

-Predefined ransomware detection policies based on workload importance
+Predefined detection policies

-Policy level Snapshot Frequency Retention (Days) # of Snapshot copies Total Max # of Snapshot copies
+Policy level Snapshot Frequency Retention (Days) # of snapshot copies Total Max # of snapshot copies

 Critical workload policy